-- Intended levels of service (and performance targets and other measures by which actual levels of service may be meaningfully assessed) be included in the Long Term Plan (LTP).
+- Intended levels of service (and performance targets and other measures by which actual levels of service may be meaningfully assessed) be included in the long-term council community plan (LTCCP).

-- A description of how the Council will manage assets to respond to changes in levels of service be included in the LTP.
+- A description of how the Council will manage assets to respond to changes in levels of service be included in the LTCCP.

 - An audited statement setting out a comparison between actual and intended levels of service (and giving reasons for any significant variances) be included in Council’s annual report.